-Chelan is the bigger of the two, both in terms of fishing locations and human population, which totals more than 100,000 residents and attract many tens of thousands of visitors, including lots of anglers.
+Chelan is the bigger of the two counties, both in terms of fishing locations and human population, and combined the two counties have more than 100,000 residents and attract many tens of thousands of visitors, including lots of anglers.

 Wentachee is the largest city in Chelan County, and the East Wenatchee area across the Columbia River has the largest population in Douglas County.

 Other cities in Chelan County you might visit include Cashmere, Chelan, Entiat and the popular Bavarian-themed Leavenworth.

 In Douglas County, picturesque Waterville serves as county seat and there are several other smaller communities such as Bridgeport and Rock Island scattered around this agricultural landscape.

 Outdoor destinations in Chelan County include the Alpine Lakes Wilderness, Wenatchee Mountains and National Forest, Stuart Range, Lake Chelan National Recreation Area and the North Cascades National Park.

 Douglas County destinations of interest include Daroga State Park is a 90-acre fishing and camping spot on the banks of the Columbia River, as well as Pioneer Park and the Badger Mountain Ski Area.
 Wintertime visitors go snow-kiting and snowmobiling.

 To help you get around this article, we’ll discuss the shared Columbia River first and then split the remaining fishing spots into their county locations.
 Follow the links for more detailed information, as available.